ignshifts/MessageLogger/README.md

-# Discord Message Logger
+# Discord Message Logger (old)

 A way to log all messages in a Discord Guild/Server, with a Discord Application or with a self bot.
+(This is the old code, use master)

 # Requirements